Chrisbelefantis/Newspaper-Managment-Project/README.md

 used neatbeans IDE and mySQL for the database.
 Every user logs in with his username and password.
 If he is registered

 in the database the appropriate GUI with all the available options appears.
-Below we present all the requirments for

-every type of user as well as the entity-relationship, screenshots from runtime and instructions on how to run the project.

 # Runtime Screenshots